IBM Cloud Docs

 Red Hat OpenShift on IBM Cloud on VPC cluster architecture with the private cloud service endpoint only

-Masters and worker nodes include the same components as described in the Classic cluster architecture for version 4 clusters.
+Masters and worker nodes include the same components as described in the Classic cluster architecture for clusters.
 For more information about the OpenShift Container Platform architecture, see the Red Hat OpenShift docs.

 Master